-During 2021, the local currency appreciated by 13.2% to EUR and 6.0% to USD that was the significant fluctuation.
-However, since the Bank maintain its "closed-positions" policy, any fluctuations on the foreign currency markets will have a minor effect on the Bank's financial results.
+During 2022, the local currency appreciated by 21.7% to EUR and 14.6% to USD that was the significant fluctuation.
+However, since the Bank maintains its "closed-positions" policy, any fluctuations on the foreign currency markets will have a minor effect on the Bank's financial results.